4 Best Credit Cards for Ride Sharing When Using Uber and Lyft

 Cardholders gain access to several exclusive travel perks from this card.
 It gives you trip cancellation or interruption insurance, trip delay reimbursement, and baggage delay insurance.
 Also, you get primary rental car insurance, extended warranty protection, and purchase protection as well.

-Best Credit Cards for Ride Sharing Three: American Express Platinum
+Best Credit Cards for Ride Sharing Four: American Express Platinum

 The final card on our list is from American Express.
 You’ll get a $15 credit each month for Uber rides in the United States.
 Each December will automatically get you a $20 bonus credit for Uber.
 This card also rewards you with five times the points when you book airfare through the Amex Travel site.
 Cardholders get access to 1,200 airport lounges, TSA or Global Entry precheck credit, and $200 in airline fee credits annually.